nullbyte-ui/admin/README.md

 ## Admin Training
-<a href="#" class="button">Telnet Admin (https://nullbyte-ui.github.io/admin/telnet/)</a>
+### This website is made to showcase all the information necessary during training.

-This website is made to showcase all the information necessary during training.
+<a href="https://nullbyte-ui.github.io/admin/telnet/" class="button">Telnet Admin</a> - <a href="https://nullbyte-ui.github.io/admin/senior/" class="button">Senior Admin</a>

 ### Super Admin Commands